Research

 Execution Cost Research

-Slippage is one of the most studied problems in market microstructure.
-It is also one of the most ignored by retail traders.
-This page covers what the research says about execution costs and why we think it matters.
+Execution costs are one of the most studied problems in market microstructure.
+This page covers what the academic and practitioner literature says and why we think it matters for anyone working with financial data.

 01